 Of course, there are areas where there are higher concentrations of EV chargers, such as London, but the principle stands because EV charger hotspots align with population density.
-However, there are certain scenarios where a portable charger comes in handy, such as if you find yourself venturing up into the wilds of Scotland, where the number of public EV chargers is thinner.
+However, there are certain scenarios where a portable charger comes in handy, such as if you find yourself parked up on holiday without a wall box.
+Portable EV chargers can allow for slower, but more manageable charging where the infrastructure hasn't yet been reached.

-Editor's choice: Vogvigo Portable EV Charger - Buy now from Amazon UK
+Editor's choice: CTEK Njord Go - Buy now from eBay

-Best for robustness: Ring 6 Type 2 EV Charging Cable - Buy now from Argos
+Best for robustness: Ring 6 Type 2 EV Charging Cable - Buy now from Amazon UK

 It will still be some time before technology can shrink the size of a portable EV charger to something that can be carried in the boot of your car, never mind the glove box.
-There are units popping up, such as the SparkCharge Roadie, but units like this are enormous and horrendously expensive.
+There are such units popping up, but they can be enormous and horrendously expensive.
 So, for now, we have to be content with portable charging cables.
-Here are some of the best around just now.
+We've compiled a list of some of our favourites.

 Pros